coda/packs-sdk/docs/reference/sdk/interfaces/core.WebBasicAuthentication.md

 • `Optional` **networkDomain**: `string` \| `string`[]

 Which domain(s) should get auth credentials, when a pack is configured with multiple domains.
-Packs configured with only one domain or with requiredsEndpointUrl set to true can omit this.
+Packs configured with only one domain or with requiresEndpointUrl set to true can omit this.

 Using multiple authenticated network domains is uncommon and requires Coda approval.